IPA Core – Values

 To be in touch with oneself, one’s own being and one’s own history, to be who one is and seek fulfilment and meaning.
 Focus on differentiation and integration, thinking in wholes and contexts

-- Thinking about one’s own and others’ gaining insight into oneself and life paths
+- Considers their own and others’ achievement of insights about themselves and life paths

-- In the relationship, he / she is the counselor, the pathfinder and the one who selflessly wants others to grow
+- In the relationship, he/she is the counselor, life finder and the one who selflessly wants others to grow

-- Acts in relation to being in touch with oneself and one’s inner life
+- Acts in relation to being in touch with themselves and their inner life

-- Fear Not being able to help people and humanity sufficiently, to be able to defend the great and universal values
+- Fearful of not being able to help people and humanity enough, of not being able to defend the great and universal values

 Universality.
-Ethical commitment and responsibility to the great and universal values of justice, peace, the good and the beautiful.
-Finding one’s true and authentic self, inner balance and wisdom, and helping others to grow.
-To see wholes and intuitively understand the big picture.
+Ethical commitment and responsibility to the great and universal values of justice, peace, goodness and beauty.
+Finding your true and authentic self, inner balance and wisdom, and helping others to grow.
+Seeing the big picture and intuitively understanding the big picture.

 Authenticity.
-The personal perspective, your interpretation depends on your own position, everyone must be what they want, everything is equally valuable, individualism, freedom from prejudice, do away with the old assumptions, find your unique talent, find your own path.
+The personal perspective, your interpretation depends on your own position, everyone can be what they want to be, everything is equally valuable, individualism, open-mindedness, breaking old assumptions, finding your unique talent, finding your own path.
 Who am I and where am I going?

 Integration